ShivaniKumar1/Santa/README.md

 When three elves are having their problems solved, any other elves wishing to visit Santa must wait for those elves to return. \
 It is assumed that the reindeer do not want to leave the tropics, and therefore stay there until the last possible moment – they only return in December. \
 The last reindeer to arrive must get Santa while the others wait in a warming hut before being harnessed to the sleigh.

+# The goal is to:
+•	Understand how to implement deferred termination of threads from scratch
+•	Learn how to use semaphores